 Professor Gino has won numerous awards for her teaching, including the HBS Faculty Award by Harvard Business School’s MBA Class of 2015 and the 2015 Charles M. Williams Award in recognition of remarkable teaching in the MBA Program, and for her research, including the 2013 Cummings Scholarly Achievement Award, from the Academy of Management Organizational Behavior Division.
 In 2015, Francesca was chosen by Poets & Quants to be among their “40 under 40“, a listing of the world’s best business school professors under the age of 40.

-Professor Gino’s research focuses on judgment and decision-making, ethics, social influence, and creativity.
+Professor Gino’s research focuses on judgment and decision-making, negotiation, ethics, motivation, and productivity.
 Her work has been published academic journals in both psychology and management, as well as in numerous book chapters and practitioner outlets.
-Her studies have been featured in The Economist, The New York Times, Newsweek, Scientific American, and Psychology Today, and her work has been discussed on National Public Radio and CBS Radio.
+Her studies have also been featured in The Economist, The New York Times, Newsweek, Scientific American, Psychology Today, and The Wall Street Journal, and her work has been discussed on National Public Radio and CBS Radio.

 In addition to teaching, Professor Gino advises firms and not-for-profit organizations in the areas of negotiation, decision-making, and organizational behavior.

 Professor Gino is the author of Sidetracked: Why Our Decisions Get Derailed and How We Can Stick to the Plan (HBR Press, 2013).

 Personal Website: http://www.francescagino.com/